 The author brings the personal experience of hectic online holiday shopping to understand the effect of strategies used in attacks against cybersecurity.
 Comparisons are drawn between hackers bypassing US government security and online bot mechanics used to outspeed online store reservations.

 A piece of FICINT (fictional intelligence) written as a course capstone for AES477, a thematic independent study option offered as part of the Air Force Reserve Officer Training Corps Program at Miami University, Oxford, Ohio.

 This article from the Air Command and Staff College elective Sci-fi as Strategy presents a story of intergalactic war, delving into matters of artificial intelligence, groupthink, coalition building, and host of other relevant issues.

 This sci-fi short story, written for an Air University elective, explores a number of important issues, including space exploration, space debris tracking and remediation, international science and military cooperation, superpower and multipolar political dynamics, and more.

 To increase technology’s capabilities and how it can be used requires innovation.
 Identifying how to fit emerging technology into the mission construct can be viewed as limiting; however, there has to be a starting point.
-The fictional vignette illustrates how such innovation might play out in our future.
+The fictional vignette illustrates how such innovation might play out in